xak2000/nomad/website/source/intro/getting-started/jobs.html.md

 The plan output shows us that one allocation will be updated and that the other two will be ignored.
-This is due to the `max_parallel` setting in the `update` stanza, which is set to 1 to instruct Nomad to perform only a single change at a time.
+This is due to the `max_parallel` setting in the `update` block, which is set to 1 to instruct Nomad to perform only a single change at a time.

 Once ready, use `run` to push the updated specification: